Airpino/Air_customer/README.md

 # Distributional data analysis for assessing the customer satisfaction of some airports

-This repository contains the results of the analysis related to the paper:
+This repository contains the R code and the results into a Rmd file of the statistical analysis contained in the paper:

 - Title: __A performance indicator and its decomposition according to the impacts of different aspects based on distributional data__